 - This creamy sauce is so simple but amazing.

 - It can be done in 15 minutes in just one pan!

-- Steaks – fillet mignon is my first choice, but rib-eyes will also be delicious.
+- Steaks – filet mignon is my first choice, but rib-eyes will also work.

 - Black peppercorns – this is what makes it a steak au poivre.
 You need about ¼ cup to coat the steaks.